Elizabeth Holmes trial: Jury unable to reach unanimous verdict on three of 11 counts

 Related video: Elizabeth Holmes Awaits Jury’s Verdict in Day 6 of Deliberations

-The jury in the trial Theranos founder Elizabeth Holmes has told the judge that they are unable to reach a unanimous verdict on three of the 11 counts.
+The jury in the trial of Theranos founder Elizabeth Holmes has told the judge that they are unable to reach a unanimous verdict on three of the 11 counts.

 A note from the jury read aloud in court on Monday morning revealed that the panel reviewing the fraud charges against Ms Holmes is stuck on three charges after deliberating for seven days following a trial lasting 15 weeks.